Nilswik/Nilswik/README.md

 ## Hi there 👋 My name is Nils Wikström

 ### Im currently looking for experiance in development
+I just finished my degree in computer engineering and currenly looking for experiance
 * 🗺️I live in Gothenburg sweden
 * 💮Currently learning, Rust, C#.net
 * 🏘️Lived in Oslo, Sweden